WillieStevenson/temp/readme.md

 ### Prerequisites

-NOTE: This project was built and tested in the following environment, your milage may vary (as docker operates with different dependencies on different kernel and OS versions).
+NOTE: This project was built and tested in the following environment, your mileage may vary (as docker operates with different dependencies on different kernel and OS versions).
 The following are required installations to run the project.

 - OS: Debian
 - Kernel Version: 5.10